What are bipolar plates for fuel cells?

 Complexity at no added cost

-Photo etching removes metal simultaneously, meaning complex channels or flow fields can be etched to 0.025mm – with accuracy to ±0.025mm – on both sides of the fuel cell plate.
+Photo etching removes metal simultaneously, meaning complex channels or flow fields can be etched on both sides of the bipolar plate.
 This versatility enables designers to vary the size and shape of channels and incorporate headers, collectors and port features without additional cost.

 Digital tooling, which is low-cost and quick to produce, can be adapted easily and inexpensively to optimise designs.

-Unlike CNC milling, stamping and laser machining, photo etching imparts no mechanical or thermal stress on the plates which can compromise stack bonding.
+Unlike CNC machining, stamping and hydroforming, photo etching imparts no mechanical or thermal stress on the plates which can compromise stack bonding.

-Typically etched from 316 or 904-grade stainless steels, photo etched fuel cell plates can also be specified in exotic and hard to machine metals, such as titanium for lighter-weight and corrosion resistance.
+Typically etched from 316 stainless steel, photo etched bipolar plates can also be etched by Precision Micro in titanium for lighter-weight and corrosion resistance.

 Did you know?